intel/nauta/docs/user-guide/actions/getting_started.md

     `$ nctl experiment list`

-**Information about saving metrics for multinode experiments**
+**Saving Metrics for Multinode Experiments**

 Storing at the same time two (or more) metrics with the same key from two different nodes may lead to errors (such as loosing some logs) due to conflicting names.
 To avoid this, adding metrics for multinode experiments should be done using one of the two following methods:

 **Method 1**:  The key of a certain metric should also contain a node identificator from which this metric comes.
 Creation of such identificator can be done in the following ways:
-    * For horovod multinode training jobs, result of the `rank()` function provided by the `horovod` package can be used as a node's identificator.
+    * For Horovod multinode training jobs, the result of the `rank()` function provided by the `horovod` package can be used as a node's identificator.
     * For `tfjob` multinode training jobs, a user can take all necessary info from the TF_CONFIG environment variable.
-Here is an example piece of a code creating such identificator:
+An example piece of a code creating such identificator, is:

     ```
     tf_config = os.environ.get('TF_CONFIG')